hopetawiah/hopetawiah/README.md

 - Cybersecurity Resilience
 - Adaptive Trust Evaluation

-My long-term goal is to contribute to the development of **adaptive, explainable, intelligent, and resilient cybersecurity architectures for complex distributed environments**.
+My long-term goal is to contribute to the development of **adaptive, explainable, intelligent, and resilient cybersecurity architectures capable of securing complex distributed environments**.

 ---